j-morano/buffer_manager.nvim/README.md

 ## Configuration

-peruse can be configured through the setup function:
+Peruse can be configured through the setup function:

 ```lua
 require("peruse").setup({ ... })